Falmouth-Games-Academy/comp110-worksheet-5/README.md

 The code it going through less elements as when the index of i gets to say 8 j will be at i - 1 and therfore be 7 overall reducing the ammount of time that is taken up by not checking previously checked elements

 ## E)
+Technicly speaking this should still be a quadratic as it is still 2 for loops with one indented within the other meaning it should still be n^2

+## F)
+The time complexity of pythons sort function is O(n log n) [StackOverflow](https://stackoverflow.com/questions/14434490/what-is-the-complexity-of-this-python-sort-method)

+## G)
+When we are dealing with time complexity we only need to care about the most dominant one in this case it would be O(n)

+## H)
+As long as the list is large enough i believe that the second algorithm would be faster as its liniar.
+Whilst the first algorithm will take longer on larger list cause as the number of items increases the time taken with n^2.
+So if there were 100 items the second algorithm would take 100^2 seconds/miliseconds to complete

+## I)
+They may choose the "slower" one when using a smaller list as a quadratic would be faster for smaller lists.